NathanielInman/dotfiles/docs/setting-up-archlinux.md

 ```

 ## CLI Configuration
 We start by using our package manager `pacman` to get all necessary binaries.
-We'll omit `node` as it will be managed by it's own version manager.
+We'll omit `node` as it will be managed by it's own version manager `pnpm`.
 - `picom` is a compositor
 - `diff-so-fancy` helps make cli `git diff` look good (automatic)
 - `exa` is prettier version of `ls` command (we alias it instead in .zshrc)